Skip to main content

 • Barts Health NHS Trust holds archives of the Trust and its hospitals and predecessors.
 These include the Royal London Hospital as well as charities, training institutions and individuals.
 Records document some of the patients and staff.
 Explore their website for details on the collections and access

-• London Metropolitan Archives holds over 70 hospital and health authority collections across London.
+• The London Archives holds over 70 hospital and health authority collections across London.
 These include records of the Metropolitan Asylums Board which began in 1867.
+Explore their research guides to hospital records.

 Pre 1965: Metropolitan Boroughs